njk464/2019-ectf-cmucode/README.md

 Location: `/ectf-collegiate/MES/Arty-Z7-10/project-spec/meta-user/recipes-apps/mesh-game-loader/files/main.c`

 This file loads the game from flash at location `0x1FC00000`.
 It first reads the size of the game as a 4 byte integer from `0x1FC00000` then reads this length of bytes at location `0x1FC00040`.
-It then parses out the first 3 metadata lines appended to the beginning of the game binary and writes the remaining bytes to a file.
+It then writes the remaining bytes to a file.
 This creates a file in petalinux that is an executable binary.

 #### startup.sh
 Location: `/ectf-collegiate/MES/Arty-Z7-10/project-spec/meta-user/recipes-apps/mesh-game-loader/files/startup.sh`